kenancasey/pep-talk/README.md

 # pep-talk
-A pep talk generator in Python
+A sentence generator in Python